 I do not have enough data to draw ironclad conclusions, and even if I did, those conclusions could still be wrong.

 My situation depends on my specific context.
-I have a very small sample size of nineteen students (so far).
+I have a very small sample size of nineteen students (so far), all of whom are extraordinarily motivated and extremely sharp.
 I do not have a control group, unless you count the fact that I asked the students to compare their experience in this class to other group experiences and you assume that “other group experiences” involved randomly assigned groups.

 No one is saying that this is statistically rigorous so far, especially not me, The Person Who Debunks Computer Science Claims on Their Statistical Rigor for Fun.

 That said, I’d love to hear results from more instructors.

 I’d be happy to advise how I can to help you try this in your classroom, and I’d be thrilled to hear your observations and results.
 Maybe if we try this in enough places, we can draw conclusions that show my conclusions were total outliers.
 If this appeals to you, feel free to reach out to me: chelsea at this blog’s address.

 In the next post on teaching, I’ll more directly address adaptations to remote learning.

 If you liked this piece, you might also like:

 The debugging posts (a toolkit to help you respond to problems in software)

 The Listening Series (Prepare to question much of what you know about how to be good at your job.)